Refref18/CMPE591_HOMEWORK3/README.md

 - **High LR (1e-3)** → Too big updates, no convergence.
 - **Lower LR (1e-4)** → Some early gains followed by collapse—PG without variance reduction is unstable.
 - **Adding Baseline** → Subtracting a learned baseline dramatically reduces variance and stabilizes learning.
-You can see the raw reward still fluctuates, but the moving average steadily climbs to around –50, whereas previously it hovered around –60/–70 at best.
+You can see the raw reward still fluctuates, but the moving average steadily climbs.

-## Conclusion & Next Steps

-Using a baseline (i.e. advantage estimates) is essential for stable policy‐gradient learning in continuous control tasks.
-Future improvements might include:

-- **Adaptive learning rates** (e.g. Adam with learning‑rate schedules)
-- **Entropy regularization** to encourage exploration
-- **More sophisticated baselines** (e.g. state‑value networks)
-- **Trust‐region or PPO** style updates to further constrain policy changes
+## Visualizing the reults

+- You can visualize what model learned by running `trained.py` it shows what best model learned on gymnasium environment.